arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 $ update-rc.d -f arangodb3 remove
 ```

-## Shutdown the Starter without stopping the ArangoDB Server process
+### Stop the _Starter_ without stopping the ArangoDB Server processes

 Now all **arangodb** processes have to be stopped.

 Please note that no **arangod** processes should be stopped.

-### Have a look at the running arangodb processes
+#### Have a look at the running _arangodb_ processes

 ```
 ps -C arangodb -fww
 ```

-The output does not only show the PID's of all arangodb processes but also the used commands, which can be useful for the following restart of all arangodb processes.
+The output does not only show the PID's of all _arangodb_ processes but also the
+used commands, which can be useful for the following restart of all _arangodb_ processes.

 For example:

 ```
 ps -C arangodb -fww
 UID        PID  PPID  C STIME TTY          TIME CMD